SECTION III – CORRELATES OF CRIME

 Purpose

-The purpose of this activity is to provoke thought and discussion on the complexities of gender and crime within the context of a modern era.
-Focus is placed on the matter of cyber-crime and significant gender-gap, with male participants and perpetrators overwhelmingly outnumbering females.
+The purpose of this activity is to spark thought and discussion about the complexities of gender and crime in a modern context.
+It focuses on cybercrime and the notable gender gap, with male participants and perpetrators largely outnumbering females.

 Instructions